 Until now, the pass mark has been decided with reference to the performance of all candidates worldwide.
 However, recent changes to the eligibility requirements have reduced the pass mark and increased the pass rate (particularly for UK trainees) in a number of specialties, enabling candidates with less knowledge to pass.
 If this trend had been allowed to continue, there was a danger that the SCEs could have become progressively easier to pass, and candidates could feasibly gain specialist registration without sufficient knowledge for safe independent practice.
 To prevent this from happening, the pass mark for each SCE will in future take account of the performance of UK trainees only.

 This change took effect for all SCEs in 2014.

-For further information regarding the Specialty Certificate Examinations please contact us.
+For further information regarding the SCEs please contact us.